 Keonté is making a splash in the East Coast music scene as a multi-talented, award-winning R&B/Pop artist.
-His soulful songs are straight from the heart, taking fans back to the early 90’s era of Boyz II Men, Toni Braxton, and Whitney Houston; when R&B/Pop singles dominated the airwaves for the first time.
+His soulful songs are straight from the heart, and can take fans back to the early 90’s feel, when R&B/Pop singles dominated the airwaves for the first time.

 Born and raised in the community of North Preston in Nova Scotia, Keonté started singing and performing at the age of seven.
 As a young teen, he joined the choir at his local parish and discovered his true passion for entertainment.
-The experience lead to more opportunities for Keonté to perform at churches and events in the HRM, all of which helped him develop his skills and build a fanbase for his music.
+The experience lead to more opportunities for Keonté to perform at churches and events in the HRM, all of which helped him develop his skills and build a fan base for his music.

 Keonté continued to invest his energy into vocal training and dance, and after graduating high school, he enrolled in the Music Arts program at NSCC.
 In 2014, he recorded and released a cover of the song “I’m Here” from the movie soundtrack The Color Purple, and credits this move as the start of his professional music career.
 The video was an internet sensation and grabbed the attention of Prismatic Arts Festival artistic director, Shahin Sayadi, who booked Keonté for his first festival show.

 In late 2016, Keonté released his debut single “Man Down” from his self-titled EP, and a second single “4 Ever” in February 2017.